stackSentinel-32/stackSentinel-32/README.md

     def philosophy(self):
         return (
-            "I believe the universe is a single equation-- every living and non-living thing is a variable, and no change is ever truly local."
+            "I believe the universe is a single equation--" "every living and non-living thing is a variable," "and no change is ever truly local."
         )
 ```